A Day in the Life of a Bookkeeper: Behind the Numbers (with my Time Management Hacks)

 Grammarly: For all of my writing.
 It saves time, so I don’t need to spend it editing.

-Paper Notebook: Keeps a record of all calls, tasks, thoughts, and specific needs – like item #s or referrals from [who?] – even dates that you had these conversations.
-Alternatively, you might use digital apps like Google Docs or One Note.
+Paper Notebook: Keeps a record of all calls, tasks, thoughts, and specific needs – like item #s or referrals from [who?] – even dates that you had these conversations - captures info in the moment (on a call, during a meeting).

 Paper Calendar/Planner: Weekly appointments, tasks, and goals - plus a satisfying way to physically check off tasks.